TeCoEd/Crypto_Tracker/README.md

 # To Use

 - Use Python 3+
+- This version built using Raspberry Pi 4
 - Download or clone this repo.
 - Ensure your device is online
 - Display from https://shop.pimoroni.com/products/display-o-tron-hat